 The proposal and draft questionnaire was prepared.
 These were taken to the supervisor for approval which was done after thorough going through by the supervisor.

-The pre-testing (piloting) of the questionnaire in neighboring Makima Division for validity and reliability was carried out and it emerged successful.
+The pre-testing (piloting) of the questionnaire in some of the Divisions in Rongo District For validity and reliability was carried out and it emerged successful.
 The researcher seeks permission.

 The data was collected form the thirty schools organized and analyzed in statistical techniques.
 The write- up was done for the submission of the research report to the supervisor.